microsoft/rushstack/common/reviews/api/node-core-library.api.md

 interface IColorableSequence {
     // (undocumented)
     backgroundColor?: ColorValue;
-    // Warning: (ae-forgotten-export) The symbol "ColorValue" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     foregroundColor?: ColorValue;
     // (undocumented)
     isEol?: boolean;
     // (undocumented)
     text: string;
-    // Warning: (ae-forgotten-export) The symbol "TextAttribute" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     textAttributes?: TextAttribute[];
 }